Table of Contents

 - Getting started

-- Compare multiple methods etc.
+- Comparing multiple methods etc.

 This final panel illustrates how the DAM can be used with examples, from the question + data at hands, to the criteria assessment and the method application.
-Examples include:
+Examples will include:

 - STOC + synthetic controls